Proboscis monkey: Feeding and activities

 As a seasonal folivore and frugivore, the proboscis monkey eats primarily fruit and leaves.
 It also eats flowers, seeds and insects to a lesser extent.
 At least 55 different plant species are consumed, "with a marked preference for Eugenia sp., Ganua motleyana and Lophopetalum javanicum".
 Young leaves are preferred over mature leaves and unripe fruits are preferred over ripe fruit.
 Being a seasonal eater, the proboscis monkey eats mostly fruit from January to May and mostly leaves from June to December.
 Groups usually sleep in adjacent trees.
 Monkeys tend to sleep near rivers, if they are nearby.
 Proboscis monkeys will start the day foraging and then rest further inland.
 Their daily activities consist of resting, traveling, feeding and keeping vigilant.
 Occasionally, they chew their cud to allow more efficient digestion and food intake.
 As night approaches, the monkeys move back near the river and forage again.
-Predators (potential or confirmed) of the proboscis monkey include crocodilians like false gharials and saltwater crocodiles, the Sunda clouded leopard, sun bears and reticulated pythons as well as, for probably young or sickly monkeys, large eagles (such as the crested serpent eagle or black eagle), large owls, and monitor lizards.
+Predators of the proboscis monkey include false gharials and possibly reticulated pythons, sun bears, saltwater crocodiles, changeable hawk-eagles, crested serpent eagles, and Sunda clouded leopards.
 Monkeys will cross rivers at narrows or cross arboreally if possible.
 This may serve as predator avoidance.

 Conservation status

 The proboscis monkey is assessed as endangered in the IUCN Red List of Threatened Species and listed in Appendix I of CITES.
 Its total population has decreased by more than 50% in the past 36–40 years to 2008 due to ongoing habitat loss because of logging and oil palm plantations, and hunting in some areas due to the species being treated as a delicacy, as well as its use in traditional Chinese medicine.
 The population is fragmented: the largest remaining populations are found in Kalimantan; there are far fewer in Sarawak, Brunei and Sabah.
 The proboscis monkey is protected by law in all regions of Borneo.
 In Malaysia, it is protected by a number of laws including the Wildlife Protection Act (federal law), the Wildlife Protection Ordinance 1998 (Chapter 26) and Wildlife Conservation Enactment 1997 (Sabah state law).

 The proboscis monkey can be found in 16 protected areas: Danau Sentarum National Park, Gunung Palung National Park, Kendawangan Nature Reserve, Kutai National Park, Lesan Protection Forest, Muara Kaman Nature Reserve, Mandor Reserve and Tanjung Puting National Park in Indonesia; Bako National Park, Gunung Pueh Forest Reserve, Kabili-Sepilok Forest Reserve, Klias National Park, Kulamba Wildlife Reserve, Lower Kinabatangan Wildlife Sanctuary, Sungei Samunsam Wildlife Sanctuary and Ulu Segama Reserve in Malaysia.

+In the Lower Kinabatangan Wildlife Sanctuary, a "mystery" hybrid monkey has been proposed to be a cross between the proboscis monkey and the silvery lutung (Trachypithecus cristatus).
+If this genetically confirmed, this individual's existence would indicate that the proboscis monkey is capable of hybridizing with a species it is estimated to have split with taxonomically roughly 9 million years ago, which might be a concern for conservation.